dellacortelab/prospr/README.md

 # ProSPr: Protein Structure Prediction
 Wendy M. Billings, Bryce Hedelius, Todd Millecam, David Wingate, Dennis Della Corte
 Brigham Young University

 This repository currently contains a democratized implementation of the AlphaFold distance prediction network.

 The associated publication is currently under review, and can be found here on biorXiv: https://www.biorxiv.org/content/10.1101/830273v1

 ProSPr is available as a Docker container.
-After installing Docker, run: docker run prospr/prospr
+After installing Docker, run:
+*docker run prospr/prospr*
-To build your own docker container after modifying this source code, run: docker build .
+To build your own docker container after modifying this source code, run:
+*docker build .*

 All of the data used to train the ProSPr models (~2TB) is publically accessible at https://byu.box.com/v/ProteinStructurePrediction

-Contact: dennis.dellacorte@byu.edu
+Author contact: dennis.dellacorte@byu.edu